Operating Capability

 Survey Preparation

 Even a well-run organization can perform badly in a survey it has never rehearsed.
 Aava prepares the organization deliberately: mock surveys and tracers conducted at the intensity of the real event, staff coached on how to answer accurately and confidently, document sets staged and verified, and a survey-day command structure — who escorts, who retrieves, who communicates — established in advance.
-Findings from rehearsal are corrected before they can become findings on record, and the survey itself becomes a managed process rather than a siege.
+Findings from rehearsal are routed into corrective action before the survey, and the survey is approached as a managed process rather than a last-minute event.

 Corrective-Action and Remediation Plans